Grift of the Magi: Release

+Reception

 Since airing, "Grift of the Magi" has received generally mixed reviews from critics.
 While reviewing the eleventh season of The Simpsons, DVD Movie Guide's Colin Jacobson commented that the episode "feels like an amalgamation of elements from prior holiday programs and never really elicits much humor.
 Christmas is commercialized and corporations use and abuse their customers?
 Those aren’t exactly rich insights, so ['Grift of the Magi'] comes across as a below average episode."
 In his review of the DVD Christmas With the Simpsons, Digitally Obsessed critic Joel Cunningham wrote that the episode "comes from Season 11, well past the point when the series had sacrificed character for absurdist humor.
 Unless you don't think evil toy marketers, sentient Furbys, and Gary Coleman qualify.
 Anyway, after the school nearly goes bankrupt, Principal Skinner signs a contract with corporate backers who use the kids to conduct market research.
 There are some good gags, but the story doesn't hang together very well."
 Adam Tyner of DVD Talk argued that the episode "has a couple of good gags (Gary Coleman chatting on the phone being my favorite) but is quickly forgettable".
 Brian James of PopMatters described Coleman's cameo as "hysterical" in 2004, and Meghan Lewit of the same website listed "Grift of the Magi" at number eight on her 2009 list of the "10 best holiday themed TV episodes."